 That means you and a friend can both catch the same Magikarp, yours could turn out to be Shiny, and theirs... not.

-They will!
-Not as separate entries, though, but as a new badge on the main entries, same as genders do.
+They do!
+Not as separate entries, though, but as a badge on the main entries, same as genders do.
 You'll need to make sure you're running the latest version of Pokémon Go, then:

 - Tap the Menu button (looks like a Poké Ball), button right.